gabo113/Gano113/README.md

 <br />

-Hi, I'm [Gabriel Gonzalez], a Full Stack Developer 🚀 from Spain, I just start in the design and building of web applications.
+Hi, I'm [Gabriel Gonzalez], a Full Stack Developer 🚀 from Spain, I design and building of web applications.
 <br />
 <br />